 Depending on the community and the landscape, decisions about the treatment of any given tree may fall to the tree warden, parks department or park commissioners.
 The Department of Public Works may be responsible for maintenance.
 The local historical commission should weigh in on the project from a preservation perspective; they may know of existing planning documents that address the landscape.
 If the tree is located in a burial ground, the town's cemetery commission should be involved.
 Some communities have an active garden club and some landscapes have a friends group - these advocates may have knowledge to share or volunteer services to offer.

 Some situations call for outside expertise.
 If your town does not have a certified arborist on staff, you may need to retain a private contractor to devise treatment plans, undertake advanced work or suggest appropriate replacement species.
-If the tree in question is part of a larger landscape that requires a plan to guide its overall care and rehabilitation, a landscape architect with experience in historic properties may be hired to create a landscape preservation plan addressing all elements of the site, including vegetation."

 I understand and appreciate your valid concern about the mature pine in the Shirley Center Cemetery.
 However, your remedy does not take into account the interest and expertise of most of the parties cited above.
 In addition, your move forward with the tree's removal does not solve the larger problem, which is the restoration of the affected headstones and a comprehensive plan for the cemetery moving forward.

 Such a plan could much more easily be carried out with all interested parties involved.
 There are many grants and other funding sources for historic cemeteries like ours, and the white pine working group has already offered to pay for some of the costs with private funds.